"I've never stopped speaking to rocks"

 “We measure the increased heat and gas flux from the volcanoes and look for for uplift and subsidence caused by eartquakes and seismic activity.
 Nowadays we also use remote sensing, to check for example if the volcano is deforming.
-This can be measured by satellites each time they pass by, and you can see whether the volcano has been inflating, which it often does before eruption, which in turn might lead to a collapse,” says Valentin Troll.
+This can be measured by satellites each time they pass by, and you can see whether the volcano has been inflating, which it often does before eruption,” says Valentin Troll.

 “The more converging parameters we can identify, the greater a chance we can predict an eruption within a day or two.
 But it’s not easy.”

-“Sometimes we see that there have been earthquakes that have interrupted the volcanic eruption and that there for example has been an influx of new magma arriving in the volcano, so that the chemistry has changed," says Valentin Troll.
-“Since all these processes are recorded, we can put them in an interpretation framework, which we can then scale up, and say something useful about volcanic phenomena.”
+“Sometimes we see that there have been earthquakes that have interrupted the volcanic eruption or for example that there has been an influx of new magma arriving in the volcano, so that the chemistry has changed," says Valentin Troll.
+“Since all these processes are recorded in the volcanic rocks and crystals, we can put them in an interpretation framework, which we can then scale up, and say something useful about volcanic phenomena.”

-The passion for rocks is still his biggest motivator, as well as the hope that increased knowledge of the area will be useful for society.
+The passion for rocks is still his biggest motivator, as well as the hope that increased knowledge of volcanic processes will be useful for society.